Meet the Staff

 Child Care Resource and Referral Team, Region 1, New Orleans

-Racquel Hayes McKay, Child Care Resource and Referral, Assistant Director
+Racquel Hayes McKay, Child Care Resource and Referral, Technical Assistant/Trainer

 A native of New Orleans, Racquel joined the Agenda for Children team in 2009 and has experience as an Early Head Start Caregiver, Preschool Teacher and Family Service Worker.
 In addition to her role as CCR&R Assistant Director, Raquel is a Level II Pathways certified trainer and also provides technical assistance in early childhood programs.
 Racquel holds a BA in Child Development from Texas Woman’s University and an AA in Early Childhood Education from Delgado Community College.
 Racquel is an active board member of the Greater New Orleans AEYC, is a certified Family Life Educator through the National Council on Family Relations and participates in the Franklin Avenue Baptist Church Worship Service Child Care Ministry.

 Olayeela Daste, Child Care Resource and Referral, Referral Program Assistant

 Although she was born in Brooklyn, New York, Olayeela has called New Orleans home since she was a toddler.
 As one of the longest serving Agenda for Children staff members, Olayeela has extensive experience working in the early childhood field as a trainer, educator and resource for child care centers and families.
 Olayeela earned her Bachelor’s degree from Roger Williams University in Rhode Island, as part of the Ashé Cultural Arts Center Unbound program.
 Olayeela is an active and beloved oral historian and storyteller with multiple organizations, faculty of the Institute of Cultural Education and founding member of the UMOJA Committee Inc. and its annual event, Celebration of the African-American Child.

 Kathleen S. Lee, Child Care Resource and Referral, Technical Assistant/Trainer